Pix4D/cogito/README.md

 # The check step

-It is currently a no-op and will always return the same version, `dummy`.
+No-op.
+Will always return the same version, `dummy`.

 # The get step

-It is currently a no-op.
+No-op.

 # The put step

-Sets or updates the GitHub status for a given commit, following the [GitHub status API].
+Sets the GitHub commit status for a given commit, following the [GitHub Commit status API].

+The same commit can have multiple statuses, differentiated by `context`.

 ## Required params